NCIEVS/ops-owl-applications/ProtegeKBQA/ReadMe.txt

-This application takes NCI Thesaurus and checks it against several criteria to determine if it requires and fixes.
+This application takes NCI Thesaurus and checks it against several criteria to determine if it requires any fixes.
 All issues are reported out as tab-delimited text, which is then loaded into Excel and presented to the editors.

 A series of config files controls the program